How to Write Off Your Car As a Business Expense in Canada

 Step 2: Understand Eligible Car Expenses

-Always separate any personal costs and only deduct expenses directly tied to work-related driving.
+As outlined in the section above, a wide range of vehicle costs may qualify for deduction.
+The key is to always separate any personal costs and only deduct expenses directly tied to work-related driving.

 Step 3: Calculate the Business-Use Percentage